 AsianAmericanVoter.org joined Supervisor Tang, Former Supervisor Wiener and Mayor Lee and successfully advocated SFUSD in providing a 10th-Grade Geometry Summer Course as a fix for the delay of 8th-Grade Algebra

-For AsianAmericanVoters.org, growing equity while supporting excellence is the way to let students to reach their highest potential.
-Building equity is important in a school district that has the top 25-percentile schools AND the lowest achieving 25-percentile schools in the State.
+For AsianAmericanVoters.org, we urge students to develop equity and to strive for excellence to reach their highest potential.
+Building equity is important in a school district that boast the top 25-percentile of schools AND the lowest achieving 25-percentile of schools in the State of California.
 Meanwhile, supporting excellence is also essential because it is the best way for Asian Americans and minorities to fight job discrimination.
 No one would avoid taking the train just because the railroads were built by immigrants.
 We need to close the achievement gap, by raising the floor while keeping the ceiling high.

 Delaying 8th-Grade Algebra serves the purpose of building equity, while adding a 10th-Grade Summer Course on Geometry supports excellence.
 We applaud SFUSD for coming up with this nice solution.
-With the option of a Geometry Summer Course, students who aspire to apply at the top-notched colleges can take AP classes at 12th grade, and have a chance to complete 5 math classes in sequence in 4 years of high school.
+With the option of a Geometry Summer Course, students who aspire to apply at top-notched colleges can take AP classes at 12th grade, while potentially completing 5 math classes in sequence in 4 years of high school.

 AsianAmericanVoters.org co-hosted a seminar on School Assignment with PPS-SF for immigrant families at Hoover Middle School